 There is growing research about the gut-brain axis and how the gastrointestinal system sends signals to the brain and vice-versa.
 As mentioned earlier, glutamate is the most abundant neurotransmitter in the brain.
 It is also found in high concentrations in the GI tract.

 It is thought that some medications and non-pharmaceutical treatments are effective in part due to their action on glutamate.
-Perhaps people with MSG sensitivity can blame MSG migraine episodes on the effect of concentrated MSG in their GI tract triggering the cascade of metabolic changes that bring about the migraine attack.
-Maybe glutamate in the gut signals a boost of glutamate in the brain.
+Perhaps people with MSG sensitivity can blame MSG headache and migraine episodes on the effect of concentrated MSG in their GI tract triggering the cascade of metabolic changes that bring about the migraine attack.
+Maybe high concentrations of glutamate in the gut signals a boost of glutamate in the brain.
 Glutamate in the brain can excite pain pathways.
 This article on glutamate and the GI tract explains:

 “This review provides a description of the most up-to-date evidence on glutamate as a neurotransmitter/neuromodulator in this bidirectional communication axis.
 Modulation of glutamatergic receptor activity along the microbiota-gut-brain axis may influence gut (i.e., taste, visceral sensitivity and motility) and brain functions (stress response, mood and behavior) and alterations of glutamatergic transmission may participate to the pathogenesis of local and brain disorders.”